 The Youth Club is responsible for organizing all cultural shows and sports activities.
 Each month two meetings are held to discuss ways to improve the current cultural shows and how to make engagement in village life more entertaining for tourists.
 The club also organizes gatherings to create awareness about issues related to peace, harmony, and the security of the village.

-The GTDMC solicits tourist feed-back on their experience.
+The GTDMC solicits tourist feedback on their experience.
 If there is negative feedback regarding a particular homestay then the household is immediately informed and necessary assistance is provided.
 If the household shows no improvement, the committee may bar it from receiving guests or, if necessary, cancel its homestay registration.

-9.2.6 Source of Income and Revenue Distribution
+4.2.7.
+Source of Income and Revenue Distribution

-Household Investents and Returns:
+Household Investments and Returns

 Investment in homestays is mainly in accommodation and toilet facilities.
 Accommodation facilities require the construction of single rooms that can accommodate two or three guests at a time, including a bed and furniture.
 The majority of households have invested their own savings because access to finance in Ghalegaon is limited to money lenders, who charge exorbitant monthly interest rates (5 to 7 percent).
+Households have invested mostly in single rooms and sanitation facilities.
+Only a few of the existing households have been able to upgrade the existing facilities, which they have done with money from pensions and remittances.